• Latest

 Washington and Tokyo have vowed to intensify their cooperation on cybersecurity, at the same time as signaling that America may want to come to the useful resource of Japan if it confronted an extreme computer-based attack.

-Malicious cyber pastime poses an increasing danger to the safety and prosperity of both America and Japan, consistent with a joint declaration issued after a “-plus-two” assembly in Washington, DC, on April 19.
-The Security Consultative Committee assembly introduced Mike Pompeo, the U.S. Secretary of state, and Patrick Shanahan, the acting U.S. Defense secretary, collectively with their Japanese counterparts, Foreign Minister Taro Kono and Defense Minister Takeshi Iwaya.
+Malicious cyber pastime poses an increasing danger to the safety and prosperity of both America and Japan, consistent with a joint declaration issued after a “plus-two” assembly in Washington, DC, on April 19.
+The Security Consultative Committee assembly introduced Mike Pompeo, the U.S. Secretary of State, and Patrick Shanahan, the acting U.S. Defense Secretary, collectively with their Japanese counterparts, Foreign Minister Taro Kono and Defense Minister Takeshi Iwaya.

 The ministers expressed concern about “hastily evolving technological advancement in new domain names, together with space, cyberspace, and the electromagnetic spectrum.”
 They held that those challenges need to be addressed collectively “to make sure the Alliance’s superiority in a contingency and to safeguard our institutions and rules-based order during peacetime.”